Skip to main content

 Bikeway and Trail Facilities Plan Update

 The City is in the process of updating its Bikeway and Trail Facilities Plan, which will build upon and revise the City’s 2015 Plan to reflect Albuquerque’s growth as a city, recent investments in bikeways and paved multi-use trails, and national best practices in network planning and bikeway design.
-The Plan Update will recommend bikeway and paved multi-use trail projects across the city to make biking a safer and more appealing option for people of all ages, abilities, and backgrounds.
-Staff expect to bring the Plan Update to Council in 2024.
-Learn more about the Plan Update, how bikeways can benefit Burqueños, and how the Plan Update advances other City and regional initiatives
+The 2024 Plan will recommend and prioritize bikeway and paved multi-use trail projects across the city to make biking a safer and more appealing option for people of all ages, abilities, and backgrounds.

 May is National Bike Month and Bike to Work Day typically occurs either the third or fourth Friday of Bike Month.
-The City of Albuquerque hosts Bike to Wherever Day, which is an adaptation of Bike to Work Day.
-Bike to Wherever Day is an opportunity to try bicycling for transportation.
-Bike to work, school, the store, a park, or…wherever!
-It doesn’t matter where you bike – we want to celebrate biking wherever it takes you.
-In partnership with our advocates, local businesses, and partner organizations, the City hosts a variety of Bike to Wherever pop-up stops throughout Albuquerque where folks can pick up bicycle safety goodies such as reflective gear, bells, bike bags, stickers, bike maps, and other items.
+The City of Albuquerque hosts the Bike to Work Day event each year, which is an opportunity to try bicycling for transportation.
+In partnership with our community bike advocates, local businesses, and partner organizations, the City hosts a variety of Bike to Work Day pop-up stops throughout Albuquerque where folks can pick up bicycle safety goodies such as reflective gear, bells, bike bags, stickers, bike maps, and learn more about bicycling in Albuquerque.